AdobeDocs/experience-manager-64.fr-FR/help/sites-deploying/deploy.md

 ---
 title: Déploiement et maintenance
 seo-title: Deploying and Maintaining
-description: Découvrez comment démarrer l’installation d’AEM.
+description: Découvrez comment commencer à installer AEM.
 seo-description: Learn how to get started with the AEM installation.
 uuid: 552a41a1-a8b3-4c5a-bfb3-718bcb612752
 contentOwner: Guillaume Carlino